mrn-aglic/datapipelines-airflow-book/README.md

 Therefore, I took the time to write a comprehensive README for chapter 07 in hopes that it might help others.

+For chapter 09 I kind of dockerized the testing environment.
+I also had issues with running certain postgres image versions from Python while reading this chapter and working through the examples.

+I expanded chapter 18 to include how to actually run DAGs on GCP.
+It also includes some references I used.